gaganProgramming/React-Mini-Projects/6_Expense-Tracker-App/README.md

 ## Video Demo 📽️

-Watch the demo of Passop on YouTube:
+Watch the demo of Expense Tracker on YouTube:
 <a href="https://youtu.be/nZixoh50PoU" target="_blank">
     <img src="./image.png" width="800" height="400">
 </a>